Amsterdam

 Private palace transfer20-30 min80-120 €Luxury, personal welcome, luggage handled

 Most palaces offer chauffeur-driven cars.
-The Waldorf Astoria and De L'Europe send a Mercedes saloon, namecheck welcome, water and press on board.
+The Waldorf Astoria and De L'Europe send a Mercedes saloon, named welcome, water and press aboard.
 Reckon 100-120 € one way.
-If travelling light, the train is smoothest: Amsterdam Central station lies a 10-minute taxi from most central hotels.
+If travelling light, the train is smoothest: Amsterdam Centraal station is 10 minutes by taxi from most central hotels.

 Before you go: